 signatureRequestdescribing how the authorization must be signed

-For production usage, we recommend:
+For production usage:

 - Verifying the delegation address is trusted